Gentle Morning Kitchari (One Pot, Vegan, GF)

 - Ground pepper – Make sure to use freshly-ground black pepper.

-- Vegetable broth – Try to use a low-sodium broth.
+- Vegetable broth – Try to use a low-sodium broth, or use my homemade vegetable broth recipe.

 - Water